tasb/secure-devops-training/labs/lab01.md

 Now, let's commit the changes and push them to the remote repository.

+## Conclusion

 Congratulations!
 You have completed the first lab of this course and your local repo is much more secure now!

+Now you can proceed to the next lab and learn how to enable secret scanning on your repository.